miklevin/ohawf/README.md

 ### Why So Easy?

-Ohawf makes JupyterLab behave like an installed app.
-You know how Web or Mobile apps can offer you the “Login with Google” option?
-Same thing.
+Google OAuth2 woes go away once you can use the authentication scheme that pops up the same **“login as Google”** web-prompt that all Mobile and Web apps seem to be using these days.
+It doesn’t seem possible, but this authentication scheme actually works from a Jupyter Notebook in JupyterLab.

-This package makes JupyterLab work like an installed app.
-Perhaps you’d like to know a little more?
+Ohawf makes JupyterLab behave like an installed app, so that when you first run **creds= ohawf.get()**, you’ll be presented with the “Login with Google” prompt.
+Just just wait a moment, it will pop up a window separate from JupyterLab’s own, and let you log in then prompt you to close the window.
+If not, [https://mikelev.in/ux](Drink%20Me).

 ### A Tale of 2 Installed App Flows